jsau0309/amencast/documentation/real-time-translation-stepbystep.md

         *   User hears translated audio with <2s delay from original speech (measure this carefully).
         *   Audio and video stay in sync for >30 seconds (observe for `video+audio` mode).
         *   Socket reconnects gracefully on disconnect (simulate network interruptions for the client).
-        *   TTS fallback to full-sentence mode if ElevenLabs streaming fails (already tested in Phase 8, re-verify).
+        *   TTS fallback to full-sentence mode if Cartesia streaming fails (already tested in Phase 8, re-verify).
     *   **Testing:**
         *   Use a stopwatch or browser developer tools to measure perceived end-to-end latency.
         *   Conduct longer test sessions (>1 minute) to check for sync drift or accumulating delays.